Data Mixing Agent: Learning to Re-weight Domains for Continual Pre-training: Introduction

-A commonality of these data mixing methods is that their designations are all based on certain general heuristics, such as "data mixtures that provide balanced evaluation loss lead to desired downstream performance".
+A commonality of these data mixing methods is that their designs are based on certain general heuristics, such as: \textit{data mixtures that provide balanced evaluation loss lead to desired downstream performance}.
 Another indication of these heuristics is the various empirical conclusions drawn from training practices.
-For example, \citet{wettig2025organize} concluded that "Data from \textit{Science} domain heavily promote model performance on MMLU~\citep{hendrycks2020measuring}, while the \textit{Home} domain improves HellaSwag~\citep{zellers2019hellaswag} performance".
-In Fig. \ref{fig:vertical_histograms_example}, we further provide an average of distributions along 20 randomly generated data mixing trajectories, separated by increasing/decreasing performance on the MMLU and MATH~\citep{hendrycks2021measuring} benchmarks.
-The results show an explicit gap between data distributions that increase/decrease model performance.
-For example, in MMLU, increasing the DCLM data from the \textit{Science} and \textit{Home$\&$Garden} domains improves benchmark performance.
-In MATH, increasing Dolmino-math data from the \textit{Hobbies$\&$Leisure} and \textit{Real estate} domains while keeping a balanced mix of DCLM data is likely to improve benchmark performance.
-These results prove the existence of more general heuristics for data mixing in continual pre-training.
+For example, \citet{wettig2025organize} concluded that \textit{Data from the ‘Science' domain heavily promote model performance on MMLU~\citep{hendrycks2020measuring}, while the ‘Home' domain improves HellaSwag~\citep{zellers2019hellaswag} performance}.
+In Fig. \ref{fig:vertical_histograms_example}, we provide an average of distributions along 20 randomly generated data mixing trajectories (each with 80 domain reweighting steps), separated into four categories.
+The categories are defined by whether they increase or decrease the target model's performance on the MMLU/MATH~\citep{hendrycks2021measuring} benchmarks.
+The data mixing domains are defined and classified by the Nvidia domain classifier~\footnote{\url{https://huggingface.co/nvidia/domain-classifier}}.
+According to the results, there are explicit differences between data distributions that increase/decrease model performance.
+For example, in MMLU (the first and second rows), higher ratios of DCLM data from the \textit{Science} and \textit{Home$\&$Garden} domains significantly improves benchmark performance.
+In MATH, increasing data mixtures from the \textit{Hobbies$\&$Leisure} and \textit{Real estate} domains of the Dolmino-math data while keeping a balanced mix of DCLM data is likely to boost benchmark performance.
+The above results unveil more general heuristics that can enhance model performance in continual pretraining, yet have not been discovered or utilized by existing works.
+This negligence motivates further efforts to efficiently mine such heuristics and leverage them for data mixing in different scenarios.